thisisamondi/e-wallet/README.md

-E-wallet
+**E-WALLET**

-An school assignment given to us to solve by looking at a mockup.
+A school assignment given to us to solve by looking at a mockup.

 **The assignment instructions were to:**
 Create an e-wallet with the possibillity as a user to add and delete cards from the stack/wallet.